Courses & Exam Information

 |Explanation of Grades

-There are five permanent grades that indicate the quality of students’ work in a course.
-Four of these indicate successful completion of the course: A (highest), B, C, and D (lowest).
-The fifth, F, indicates failure to complete the course successfully.
+There are twelve permanent grades that indicate the quality of students’ work in a course.
+Eleven of these indicate successful completion of the course: A (highest), A-, B+, B, B-, C+, C, C-, D+, D, and D- (lowest).
+The twelfth, F, indicates failure to complete the course successfully.

 Several other symbols may appear on students’ transcripts.
 The symbol P indicates that students have passed a course taken under the pass/fail option.
+The symbols S and U indicate that students have taken a course under the credit/no credit option (S indicates satisfactory completion, resulting in credit, U indicates unsatisfactory completion, resulting in no credit).
 The symbol W is entered on the transcript when students withdraw.
 The symbol Z denotes that the course has been audited.

 Want to calculate your college course grades?
 Our easy to use college GPA calculator will help you calculate your GPA and stay on top of your study grades in just minutes!